Dr Shelina Visram

 - McMahon NE, Visram S, Connell LA.
 Mechanisms of change of a novel weight loss programme provided by a third sector organisation: A qualitative interview study.
 BMC Public Health 2016, 16(1), 378.

 - Visram S, Crossley SJ, Cheetham M, Lake AA, Riby D. A qualitative study to explore the use of energy drinks by children and young people in England.
 In: 8th European Public Health Conference.
-2015, Milan, Italy: Oxford University Press.
+2015, Milan, Italy: OUP.

 - Visram S, Cheetham M, Riby D, Lake AA, Crossley SJ.
 A systematic review of the effects associated with children and young people's use of energy drinks.
 In: 8th European Public Health Conference.
-2015, Milan, Italy: Oxford University Press.
+2015, Milan, Italy: OUP.

 - Visram S, Carr SM, Geddes L. Can lay health trainers increase uptake of NHS Health Checks in hard-to-reach populations?
 A mixed-method pilot evaluation.
 Journal of Public Health 2015, 37(2), 226-233.